Gynecologic Cancer Care in Portland and Vancouver

 Gestational Trophoblastic Tumor

-Also known as GTD; it’s a rare form of gynecologic cancer that causes tumors to form in the tissues of the uterus that surrounds an egg (the placenta) after its fertilized.
+This is a rare form of gynecologic cancer, also known as GTD, that causes tumors to develop in the tissues of the uterus that surround an egg (the placenta) after it's fertilized.

 Find a Gynecologic Oncologist